The Behavioral Risk Infrastructure · The Systemic Collision Audit™

 Methodology Disclosure

 The $2.36B federal aggregate is anchored entirely in Tier 1 (federal administrative) and Tier 3 (peer-reviewed) sources.
-The operator-class decomposition applies Tier 2 (independent nonprofit) and Tier 4 (standards-body) research to allocate that vetted aggregate across capture classes.
+The operator-class decomposition applies Tier 2 (independent nonprofit) and Tier 4 (standards-body) research to allocate that federally-sourced aggregate across capture classes.
 The aggregate is auditable.
-The per-sector allocation is directional and reconciles to the federal total within ±0% by design — figures are forced to tie out.
+The per-sector allocation is directional.
 The PDI Exposure figure of $515 per member is derived from peer-reviewed prevalence multiplied by the per-member behavioral exposure component from Greenberg 2023.
 The right-side architecture is an architectural model — not a clinical outcomes claim.
 No projected savings, reduction percentage, or attributed outcome is asserted.
 No proprietary research from competitive industry sources is used at any tier.

 How to Cite